Heat Pump Residential Registered Vendor FAQ

 Below you’ll find answers to some of the most common questions about our residential heat pump program we hear from Residential Registered Vendors.

 Example: Two single-zones on the first floor and a multi-zone serving the second floor bedrooms.
 The heating capacity of the single-zones and multi-zone combined could count toward the peak heating load at design temperature.
-If the cost of the two single-zones exceeded $10,000, the system could qualify for the maximum rebate.

 1. Backup

-If one, single-zone heat pump needs service, the other heat pumps will continue to operate.
+If one single-zone heat pump needs service, the other heat pumps will continue to operate.
 With a multi-zone, any failure can lead to a “no heat” situation.

 2. Better comfort